anadeangelo/pdf_crop/README.md

 ***
+## Details for the ones who doesn't:

-If you are new to Python, it is strongly recommended that you access the following page: https://opentechschool.github.io/python-beginners/en/getting_started.html#what-is-python-exactly
+***If you are new to Python, it is strongly recommended that you access the following page: https://opentechschool.github.io/python-beginners/en/getting_started.html#what-is-python-exactly

-To install Python:
+***To install Python:
 https://www.python.org/ftp/python/3.8.3/python-3.8.3.exe